 For the last two weeks I wrote about gratitude and chains, which leads me to share this beautiful true story.
 I hope you will be inspired, learn something, and it will change your life (and perhaps another person's life) for the better.

 One Sunday morning Robert was patiently waiting for his wife to join him near the entrance to their church.
 As he stood there and looked around, he saw a man standing nearby who appeared to have just come from the nearby woods.
 Robert walked up to the man with a smile on his face and said, "Hello."
-The man shifted his position and looked around before saying hello to Randy.
+The man shifted his position and looked around before saying hello to Robert.

 "My name is Robert.
 Would you like to come in with me for a cup of coffee?"